Susceptibility weighted imaging

 Despite the aforementioned difficulties, there are a number of tricks that enable you to correctly interpret whether a lesion is composed of dystrophic calcification or blood products on phase images in most cases.

 Firstly, you will probably become familiar with your scanners and know if they are right or left-handed systems.
+In brain MRI, the grey matter is hypointense in right-handed systema and is hyperintense in left-handed systems 5.
+In right-handed system, veins look dark on phase images because it is paramagnetic relative to surrounding tissues.
+Meanwhile, calcium looks bright on phase images because it is diamagnetic relative to surrounding tissues 7.
 This does not, however, prevent the images being greyscale-inverted.
 Thus the first step is to find a reliable internal control to establish how paramagnetic (e.g. blood products) and diamagnetic (e.g. calcification) will appear.
 Generally, the internal cerebral veins are readily identified.
 If the patient has pineal or choroid calcification this can also be helpful, however, due to aliasing (see below) this can be more challenging.

 Once you have established this, then look at the lesion.
 If you are lucky it will appear uniformly either black or white, in which case you are finished.
 If it is the same as veins it is paramagnetic and therefore contains blood products.
 If it is the opposite, then it will be diamagnetic and therefore most likely dystrophic calcification.

 In many instances, however, the lesion will have both black and white components due to aliasing.
 In this instance looking at the superior-most and inferior-most images is the key as they will be imaging not the lesion itself, but the magnetic dipole that matches the direction of phase shift of the central lesion, without the effect of aliasing.
 It can be helpful to reconstruct your images in the coronal plane to accentuate this effect 6.